super-turbo-society/turbo-docs/docs/rust-sdk/getting-started.md

 :::tip

-`turbo::init!` is where you define the starting values for your game. `turbo::go!` is where you put your game code.
+`turbo::init!` is where you define the starting values for your game.

+`turbo::go!` is where you put your game code.
 The code you put in `go!` will run 60 times per second.

 :::

 ## Configuration

 Your project will initialize with a file called turbo.toml.
-You can see the default settings look like this:
+If you open it, you can see the default settings look like this:

 ```
 name = "hello-world"